Plan ahead with these brilliant birthday gifts.

 Globber Evo 4 in 1 Scooter ($959.90)

 There are lots of scooters we could have included here but we particularly like this one as it has three different functions.
 The scooter can transform into a pushchair, walking bike and a scooter, which to us, seems like you’re getting a lot of bang for your buck!
 The Globber can be used across all ages, as your child grows, so it’s got some longevity as well.
 It comes in multiple colours ranges, and everything is adjustable, so it will always be smooth cruisin’ for your little one.
 Globber also makes adult scooters in case you get a little jealous.
-Ride-on mode recommended for ages 1 to 3 years.
-Scooter mode recommended for ages 2 to 6 years.
+Pushchair/walking bike modes recommended from 15 months.
+Scooter mode recommended for ages 3 to 6 years.
 Available from Toys R Us.
+More info on Globber here.

 My Little Pony: My Magical Princess Twilight Sparkle ($1229)